walnutown/CodingInTheDeep/KnowledgeBase/root.md

 * Interface:
   * an interface  is similar to a class, but there are several differences
-  <1> all methods in an interface are **abstract**; that is , they have a name, parameters ,and a return type, but they don’t have an implementation.
+  * all methods in an interface are **abstract**; that is , they have a name, parameters ,and a return type, but they don’t have an implementation.
-  <2> all methods in an interface type are automatically **public**
+  * all methods in an interface type are automatically **public**
-  <3> all interface type does not have instance variables, but can have constants (public static final) (why? because instance variable is part of the implementation)
+  * all interface type does not have instance variables, but can have constants (public static final) (why? because instance variable is part of the implementation)
-  <4> use the implements reserved word to indicate that a class implements an interface type.
+  * use the implements reserved word to indicate that a class implements an interface type.
-  <5> an interface can be implemented by a class or be extended by another interface
+  * an interface can be implemented by a class or be extended by another interface
-  <6> interface is not part of the class hierarchy, although they work in combination with classes.
+  * interface is not part of the class hierarchy, although they work in combination with classes.
 It provides common features
-  <7> rewrite an interface will cause classes implementing the old interface to break because they don’t implement it anymore. (a class that implements an interface must implement all the methods declared in the interface)
+  * rewrite an interface will cause classes implementing the old interface to break because they don’t implement it anymore. (a class that implements an interface must implement all the methods declared in the interface)

 * Abstract Class Vs Interface
   * [Official Doc: Abstract Classes Compared to Interfaces](http://docs.oracle.com/javase/tutorial/java/IandI/abstract.html)
   * An abstract Class is a class that can not be instantiated. e.g. AbstractMap
   * A Java Interface type declares methods but does not provide their implementations. e.g. Comparable, Map<K,V>, List<T>
-  <1>Abstract class differs from interface in an important way - they can have instance variable, and they have concrete methods and constructors
+  * Abstract class differs from interface in an important way - they can have instance variable, and they have concrete methods and constructors
-  <2> A class can implement multiple interfaces, while only extend one abstract class
+  * A class can implement multiple interfaces, while only extend one abstract class
-  <3> All classes in an interface should be public (since they’re all abstract methods); while in an abstract class, you can have different access control to the methods
+  * All classes in an interface should be public (since they’re all abstract methods); while in an abstract class, you can have different access control to the methods

 * Nested Class
-Nested classes are divided into two categories: static and non-static.
+  *Nested classes are divided into two categories: static and non-static.
 Nested classes that are declared static are called **static nested classes**.
 Non-static nested classes are called **inner classes**.

-class OuterClass {
+  <pre><code> class OuterClass {
     ...
     static class StaticNestedClass {
         ...